Lecturer in Spanish

 B.A., M.A., Ph.D., Yonsei University; Ph.D., Ohio State University

-Focused on Korean language and culture, particularly corpus-based analysis of Korean and learner error corpus
+Director of Korean program; focused on Korean language and culture, particularly corpus-based linguistic analysis and learner corpus research

-Margaret Clapp ’30 Distinguished Alumna Professor of French and Linguistics
+Margaret Clapp ’30 Distinguished Alumna Professor of Philosophy

 B.A., Wellesley College; M.A., Ph.D., Princeton University